MGM Studios, Inc. v. Grokster, Ltd.: Subsequent developments

-The Grokster decision has been hailed by legal researchers as striking a fair balance between the need to respect the copyrights of artists, and the benefits of allowing and promoting technological innovation.
+Legal researchers hailed the Grokster ruling for striking a fair balance between the need to respect the copyrights of artists, and the benefits of allowing and promoting technological innovation.
 Conversely, others have criticized the decision for its apparent vagueness, contending that it permits financially powerful organizations like the RIAA and MPAA to effectively hinder development of new technology by actively engaging in litigation against the developers and distributors of new technologies.

 On November 7, 2005 Grokster announced that it would no longer offer its peer-to-peer file sharing service.
 As part of a civil lawsuit enabled by this Supreme Court ruling, Grokster was forced to pay $50 million to various companies in the music and movie industries.
-Stating in 2008, visitors to the Grokster website (www.grokster.com) encountered this message: "YOUR IP address [...]
+Starting in 2008, visitors to the Grokster website (www.grokster.com) encountered this message: "YOUR IP address [...]
 HAS BEEN LOGGED.
 Don't think you can't get caught.
 You are not anonymous."

 Streamcast continued to fight the suit on remand.
 On September 27, 2006, the U.S. District Court for the Central District of California ruled in favor of the entertainment companies and held Streamcast liable for the infringement of its users.

 Fearing similar lawsuits, Mark Gorton of LimeWire vowed to stop distributing his file sharing program.
-A lawsuit was brought against LimeWire, Arista Records LLC v.
-Lime Group LLC (2010), also led to a ruling in favor of the entertainment industry and an injunction against use of the software.
-Following that ruling, the download page for the free LimeWire client has a footnote stating: "The download, however, is not a license to upload or download copyrighted material.
+A lawsuit was brought against LimeWire in 2010.
+In Arista Records LLC v.
+Lime Group LLC a district court again ruled in favor of the entertainment industry and an injunction against use of the software.
+Following that ruling, the download page for the free LimeWire client included a footnote stating: "The download, however, is not a license to upload or download copyrighted material.
 We urge you to respect copyright and share responsibly."